-You have just signed a contract for a brand new home — a house and land package in a growth corridor, or maybe a custom build on a block you found yourself.
-It is exciting.
-The builder is licensed, the contract looks solid, and you are counting down the months until you get the keys.
+You have just signed a contract for a brand new home.
+Maybe it is a house and land package in a growth corridor, maybe a custom build on a block you tracked down yourself.
+The builder is licensed, the contract looks solid, and you are counting down the months to handover.

 - VIC: Domestic Building Insurance (DBI)

-- SA / ACT: Building Indemnity Insurance (BII)
+- SA and ACT: Building Indemnity Insurance (BII)

 |---|---|---|---|---|---|---|